Tek-Pheed/AREA/README.md

 ## Unit testing

-This project includes unit tests for each service.
+This project includes unit tests for webservice and api.

 You'll find the commands you need to run them in the documentation.

 These unit tests generate coverage.

 We have set ourselves a target of 80% coverage for the entire project.

+- WS --> 80%
+- API --> 95.66%

 ## Bonus